Opening September 7: Melanee Cooper Gallery, Chicago

-My newest work is one of several small solo shows under the gallery title, "Coming Full Circle," at the newly relaunched gallery in Chicago's River North.
-Above, "Silk Road 425," 2018, encaustic on panel, 18 x 18 inches.
-Below: partial installation view
+My newest work is included in a two-artist show, "Coming Full Circle," at the soon-to-be-reopened gallery.
+Show will run September 7-October 27.
+Here, "Silk Road 425," 2018, encaustic on panel, 18 x 18 inches

 Recent: "Crazy Beautiful" At Kenise Barnes